Academic and Student Success Resources

 College testing centers are currently working to reflect this change.
 Please contact your Career and Education Navigator for questions or concerns.

 Why should I go back to get my BSN?

 A video produced by the Washington Center for Nursing featuring Training Fund member Audrey Cambronero, RN, at Valley Medical Center.

-Note: The websites listed are not SEIU Healthcare 1199NW Multi-Employer Training Fund website, these links are intended only as additional sources of information.
-Links to these sites should not be construed as an endorsement, either implicit or explicit, of their content by SEIU Healthcare 1199NW Multi-Employer Training Fund.
+Note: The websites listed are not owned by SEIU Healthcare 1199NW Multi-Employer Training Fund; these links are intended only as additional sources of information.
+Links to these sites should not be construed as an endorsement, either implicit or explicit, of their content by the Training Fund.
 Because of the dynamic nature of the internet, the links included here may change periodically as sites move or are taken down, and as new sites are created.
-If you find that one of the sites listed here has moved, please let us know so that we may change the link.
+If you find that one of the sites listed here has moved, please let us know ( or 425-255-0315) so that we may change the link.